 Quite often we perceive vulnerability as a weakness that needs to be shored up at all costs.
 It runs contrary to the image of a tough and independent individual.
 We’re convinced that if we allow ourselves to be vulnerable in front of others we’ll most likely end up getting taken for a ride.
 To combat this, and avoid the hurt, we end up erecting an impenetrable fortress and stow our sensitivities deep within its proverbial keep.

 Thinking about vulnerability in this sense is counterintuitive.
 If you want to learn how to trust again, crenellating yourself against life’s potential hazards just won’t do.
 Being vulnerable can actually be constructive.
 Barriers block off new experiences.
-They stop us from getting closer to people and taking advantage of exciting opportunities.
+They stop us from getting closer to people and taking advantage of exciting opportunities like starting to date again.
 Yes, trusting someone new is a risk, but nothing worthwhile in life results from making pedestrian choices.
 Open yourself up to the possibilities!

 4. Master your fate